nevermind78/Data_Analysis/README.md

 best practices when it comes to data storytelling.
 By the end of this section, you will understand the foundations of descriptive analytics.
 * The section 2 includes the following topics:
   * Visualizing and Working with Time Series Data
   * Exploring, Cleaning, Refining, and Blending Datasets
   * Understanding Joins, Relationships, and Aggregates
   * Plotting, Visualization, and Storytelling

-* The section 1 includes the following topics:
-  * Fundamentals of Data Analysis
-  * Overview of Python and Installing Jupyter Notebook
-  * Getting Started with NumPy
-  * Creating Your First pandas DataFrame [TP1_part1](https://github.com/nevermind78/Data_Analysis/tree/main/TP1)
-  * Gathering and Loading Data in Python [TP1_part2](https://github.com/nevermind78/Data_Analysis/tree/main/TP1)